AdobeDocs/campaign.en/help/v8/connect/ac-tw.md

 ## Synchronize your Twitter account {#synchro-tw-accounts}

+Synchronization between Campaign and Twitter is managed through dedicated technical workflows.
+These workflows are stored in the **[!UICONTROL Administration > Production > Technical workflows > Managing social networks]** folder.

+They are stopped by default: you must start them manualy when you start using the **Social Marketing** module.

 The **[!UICONTROL Twitter account synchronization]** technical workflow synchronizes Twitter accounts in Adobe Campaign.

-This workflow is accessed via the **[!UICONTROL Administration > Production > Technical workflows > Managing social networks]** node.
+This workflow recovers the list of Twitter followers so that you can send them direct messages.
+[Learn more](../send/twitter.md#direct-tw-messages)

 By default, this workflow is triggered every Thursday at 7:30AM.
 You can use the **[!UICONTROL Execute pending task(s) now]** option to start the workflow at any time as you are implementing this integration.
 You can also edit the scheduler to change the workflow triggering frequency.
 Learn more in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/automating-with-workflows/flow-control-activities/scheduler.html){target="_blank"}.

 >[!CAUTION]
 >
 >To recover the list of Twitter subscribers, the **[!UICONTROL Twitter account synchronization]** option must be checked for the service linked to the account.
 [Learn more](#create-tw-service)

+The followers are stored in a specific table: the visitors table.
+To display the list of Twitter followers, browse to the **[!UICONTROL Profiles and Targets > Visitors]**.

+For each follower, Adobe Campaign stores the following information:

+* **[!UICONTROL Origin]**: name of the social network (Twitter)
+* **[!UICONTROL External ID]**: user identifier
+* **[!UICONTROL User name]**: account name of the user
+* **[!UICONTROL Full name]**: name of the user
+* **[!UICONTROL Language]**: user language
+* **[!UICONTROL Number of friends]**: number of followers
+* **[!UICONTROL Time zone]**: user time zone
+* **[!UICONTROL Verified]**: this field indicates whether the user has a verified Twitter account

-You may now post tweets to your Twitter accounts and direct messages to your followers.
-For more on this, refer to [this page](../send/twitter.md).
+Once this configuration is done, you can post tweets to your Twitter accounts and send direct messages to your followers.
+[Learn more](../send/twitter.md)